test pic

 Chester Spell Boxes

 Dr. Edward M. Chester was an occultist and alternative medical practitioner from Suffix, Maryland.
-He was a quack physician and surgeon, who spent time in jail for prescribing dangerous potions, was banned from practicing medicine, and implicated in murder after his death.
+He was a quack physician and surgeon, who spent time in jail for prescribing dangerous potions.
+He was banned from practicing medicine and implicated in murder after his death.
 These three boxes were found in his home after he died in 1946.
 The specific use of each object is unknown, however it is believed that the hair and teeth were taken from the corpse of his sister whom he loved dearly.
-Records of his life, including some of his experiments are held in the Bodleian Library in Mount Airy, Maryland.

 Embalmed Television Parts